 My friend emailed me yesterday looking for advice on decluttering in the new year saying, “I know that is something you have worked really hard for over the last few years.”
 I emailed her back, but thought I’d also share on here some of the things I’ve done and learned from over the past year or two.

-2013 is a fresh start and the new year is a great time to get organized, declutter, and get your finances under control – hopefully some of this might be helpful for you as you make your plans and goals for the new year.
+The new year is a fresh start and a great time to get organized, declutter, and get your finances under control – hopefully some of this might be helpful for you as you make your plans and goals for the new year.
 (What?
 You’ve already made all your goals by the second week of January?
 Impressive.)

 Decluttering + Ending Slob-dom 101

 How I Learned to Stop Being a Slob and Start Cleaning up After Myself.
-During my spring break in 2011, I read a book that would change my life forever.
+During my spring break several years ago, I read a book that would change my life forever.
 It’s called The Joy of Less (written by Miss Minimalist) and I highly recommend that you don’t read it unless you want to get bitten by the decluttering bug.
 I wrote about the main things I learned in that post, but still.
 Read the book.